 Asset Quality Score

-A credit union with large numbers of these types of assets could eventually be forced to use capital to cover losses, shrinking its equity buffer.
-It also means that there are likely to be many assets that are in non-accrual status and no longer earning interest for the credit union, diminishing earnings and increasing the chances of a future failure.
+A credit union with a large number of these kinds of assets may eventually have to use capital to absorb losses, decreasing its buffer of equity.
+Many of those assets are also likely to be in non-accrual status and thus aren't earning money, resulting in depressed earnings and potentially more risk of a future failure.

-On Bankrate's test of asset quality, R.I.A. scored 36 out of a possible 40 points, less than the national average of 38.15 points.
+On Bankrate's asset quality test, R.I.A. scored 36 out of a possible 40 points, lower than the national average of 38.09 points.